sf-wdi-24/ng-instagram/readme.md

 1. The current driver should add, commit, and push their changes to GitHub.
 The new driver should pull down the changes from GitHub. **From the `master` branch, create a new branch called `mean`.**

 2. As an alternative to Parse, you're going to implement the same "favoriting" functionality for photos, but this time by building your own server with Mongo, Express, and Node.
-From your app's root directory, create a new file `server.js`.
-Run `npm init` in the Terminal.
+From your app's root directory, create a new file `server.js`, and run `npm init` in the Terminal.

 3. Install your Node modules: